top of page

 Lake County Youth Mentor Program

-The mission of the Lake County Youth Mentor Program is connecting youth—grades K-12—with caring adult mentors to enhance both academic and personal achievement.
+The mission of the Lake County Youth Mentor Program is connecting youth, grades K-12, with caring adult mentors to enhance both academic & personal achievement.

-Do you remember a time when you needed an impartial adult to talk to, someone who would listen and help you make good choices?
+Do you remember a time when you needed someone to talk to, someone who would listen & help you make good choices?
 A lot of youth in our community need someone to fill that role right now.
-They need an adult friend.
+They need a friend.
 That’s where YOU come in.
 You can help by becoming a youth mentor.
 A small investment of your time can make a major difference in a youth’s life.

-• Mentors complete an application that includes employment information and at least four (4) references who are contacted for background information.
+• Complete an application that includes employment information & at least four references who are contacted for background information.

-• Mentors participate in an interview with program staff and a board member.
+• Participate in an interview with program staff and a board member.

 • Once approved, mentors undergo a three-hour training program.